Stratadox/Clock/README.md

 In cases where that is not an option, the `DateTimeMutableClock` clock can be used instead.

+In case timezones are important in your context, there is also a `TimeZoneAwareClock`, which takes a timezone as constructor parameter.

 To prevent the clock from ticking while other code is running, your tests can instantiate and inject an `UnmovingClock`.